carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

   - All volumes created from encrypted snapshots are automatically encrypted
   - Volumes created from unencrypted snapshots can be encrypted at the time of creation
 - Types of EBS volumes:

-  - **SSD** for small/random IO operations, High IOPS means number of read and write operations per second, Only SSD EBS Volumes can be used as boot volumes for EC2
+**A/ SSD** for small/random IO operations, High IOPS means number of read and write operations per second, Only SSD EBS Volumes can be used as boot volumes for EC2

 | SSD VolumeTypes                  |  Description                         |  Usage                                                                                                             |
 | -------------------------------- | ------------------------------------ | ------------------------------------------------------------------------------------------------------------------ |
 | General Purpose _SSD_ (gp2/gp3)  | Max 16000 IOPS                       | Balances price and performance and can be used for most workloads (boot volumes, dev environment, virtual desktop) |
 | Provisioned IOPS _SSD_ (io1/io2) | 16000 - 64000 IOPS, EBS Multi-Attach | Mission critical business application, Databases (large SQL and NoSQL database workloads)                          |

-- **HDD** (Hard Disk Drive) or Magnectic for large/sequential IO operations, High Throughput means number of bytes read and write per second
+**B/ HDD** (Hard Disk Drive) or Magnectic for large/sequential IO operations, High Throughput means number of bytes read and write per second

 | HDD VolumeTypes                  |  Description                                                                 |  Usage                                                                                                                      |
 | -------------------------------- | ---------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------- |